Cerro Solo Ascent – 2121 mts

 Day 1

-We meet our Guide at 7:00 in the morning.
+We meet our guide at 7:00 in the morning.
 Gear, food checking and arrange last minute details.
 We start hiking for 2 ½ hours through Beech forest, where if we are lucky we could spot a Magellan woodpecker.
-We reach Laguna Torre and its lateral and terminal moraines that glacier Grande left.
-We cross Fitz Roy river using a Tyrolean (a zip line with a pulley) and our harnesses.
+We reach Laguna Torre and its lateral and terminal moraines that Glacier Grande left.
+We cross Fitz Roy river using a tyrolean crossing (a zip line with a pulley) and our harnesses.
 Keep hiking along the southern lateral moraine until reaching Cerro Solo Buttress.
 150 meters up and Cerro Solo stream shows up.
 Following the creek up to its basin, we ascent 900 meters.
 Some sections of rock where we might use our hands to progress.
 Finally, we reach the base of the lower glacier.
 Set up camp and preparing some dinner.

 Day 2

 Early in the morning we wake up.
 We want to take advantage of the over night freeze.
 We put crampons and harness on to progress on a 30 35-degree snow/ice slope.
 Depending on snow/glacier condition we might be walking on ice, snow or rock.
-After a couple of hours, we reach the bottle neck (joint between the Upper glacier with Lower glacier).
+After a couple of hours, we reach the bottle neck (joint between the upper glacier with lower glacier).
 Cross the bergshrung where possible and a short section of 40/45 degrees leave us in the upper glacier.
 Aprox 1 hour more and we summit.
 Views are just amazing!
 Continental Ice Cap, Cerro Torre Range, Fitz Roy Range, Adelas, Pier Giorgio among others.
 After clicking our cameras and mind, we start our way down to our camp.

 Day 3